UK puts military tanker drivers on fuel delivery standby as 'precaution' | DW | 27.09.2021

 The statement added that military drivers would receive specialised training before being sent out.

-Britain's Petrol Retaillers Association said that two-thirds of gas stations it represents had run out of fuel on Sunday.
+Britain's Petrol Retailers' Association said that two-thirds of gas stations it represents had run out of fuel on Sunday.

 Panic buying exacerbated a supply crisis triggered by a post-Brexit shortage of truck drivers who would normally deliver the fuel to the pumps.